 What’s the Difference Between Stabilized and Unstabilized Chlorine?

 The most important chemical in a pool is chlorine.
 Being the primary disinfectant in your pool water, having the proper chlorine levels will keep your pool clean and safe.
-There are several different types of chlorine that can be used in your pool and one of the main decisions you’ll need to make is choosing between stabilized and unstabilized chlorine.
+There are several different types of chlorine that you can use in your pool, and one of the main decisions you’ll need to make is choosing between stabilized and unstabilized chlorine.

 Let’s dive into the differences between stabilized and unstabilized chlorine and discuss which one you should use.